Meghajit/timekeeper/README.md

 2. **TIMEKEEPER_VALIDATION_EXCEPTION_TIMINGS_OUT_OF_RANGE**

-This validation checks whether the restaurant timings provided in the request are valid, i:e, they are non-negative and within the range (0 to 86399).
+This validation checks whether the restaurant timings provided in the request are valid UNIX time, i:e, they are non-negative and within the range (0 to 86399).

 **Sample cURL request**
 ```bash